jweisman/eca-components/packages/select-entities/README.md

 **`entities$`**
 Provide an observable of entities which overrides the entities displayed on the Alma screen.

-In this example, we're retrieving all of the displayed and limiting to those created by the current user:
+In this example, we're retrieving the full representation of all of the displayed entities and limiting to those created by the current user:
 _component.ts_:
 ```typescript
   entities$ = this.eventsService.entities$.pipe(